Subramanyam-Lab/NEO-LRP/README.md

-#  Codes and datasets for the paper Neural Embedded Optimization for Integrated Location and Routing Problems
+#  Codes and datasets for the paper Neural Embedded Mixed-Integer Optimization for
+Location-Routing Problems

 The repository is structured as follows: